 Understanding the Cash Flow Streams in a DSO Affiliation

 In recent years, numerous accomplished practice owners have reached out to us, expressing a desire for an improved work-life balance and seeking assistance with the managerial aspects of their businesses to devote more time to clinical dentistry in turn, their overall happiness.
 Regrettably, many of these professionals have adjusted their lifestyles to their earnings and are reluctant to reduce their income, leading them to press on until they reach a state of burnout and dissatisfaction.
-We’re here to highlight that solutions exist NOW and we want to point out several overlooked factors that could render an affiliation with a DSO considerably more appealing due to your yearly income post affiliation being more than you probably suspect.
+I’m here to highlight that solutions exist NOW and I want to point out several overlooked factors that could render an affiliation with a DSO considerably more appealing due to your yearly income post affiliation being more than you probably suspect.
 Affiliating with a DSO isn’t solely about just the financial gains at only the time of sale.
 Let’s delve into some of the cash flow streams you need to consider when affiliating with a DSO.

 General Overview – There are four cash flow streams in a DSO affiliation: